ghorwin/BlockMod/release/readme.md

 # Library Releases

-This directory contains auxilliary files needed for library releases.
+This directory contains scripts to create release distributions and the demo applications.